prismicio/slice-machine/packages/sm-api/README.md

  ## Environment variables
  The API expects variables
  - MONGODB_URI: uri to a Mongo Atlas cluster
- - SLACK_MESAGE_URI:  see "sm-operations" channel configuration for details
+ - SLACK_MESSAGE_URI:  see "sm-operations" channel configuration for details

 ## list libraries

   Returns a json Array of all slice machine libraries